Quantifying information stored in synaptic connections rather than in firing activities of neural networks: Analytical framework: Information stored in synaptic connections

 where $ \sigma^k_{ij} $ represents the $ (i,j) $ element of the covariance matrix $ \Sigma^k $.
 Therefore, the random variable $ \mathbf{x}^k_i\mathbf{x}^k_j $ also follows a log-normal distribution.
 The synaptic connection $ w_{ij} = \sum_{k=1}^N \mathbf{x}^k_i \mathbf{x}^k_j $ is thus the sum of multiple independent log-normally distributed variables.

-Fortunately, the problem of approximating the sum of log-normal variables has been extensively studied in the engineering field due to the prevalence of such noise in communication systems.
-One of the most well-established methods is the Fenton-Wilkinson approximation \citep{fenton1960sum}, which approximates the sum of log-normals with a new log-normal variable using a moment-matching method.
-We apply this approach to derive the distribution for a single synaptic connection.
-This leads to the following proposition:
+Fortunately, the problem of approximating the sum of log-normal variables has been studied extensively in engineering due to the prevalence of such noise distributions in communication systems.
+A widely used approach in the field, the Fenton-Wilkinson approximation \citep{fenton1960sum}, demonstrates that the sum of log-normal variables can be reasonably well approximated by another log-normal variable using the moment-matching method.
+We apply this approach to derive the probability distribution $ p(w_{ij}) $; please see Methods (section \ref{sec: proofs}) for proofs of all propositions.